Skip to main content

 DEFINITIONS

-The terms used in this policy have the same meaning as those terms in the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 and the regulations at 45 CFR Parts 160, 162, and 164.
+All other terms used in this policy have the same meaning as those terms in the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191 and the regulations at 45 CFR Parts 160, 162, and 164.

 POLICY

-5.0 Hybrid: Other Units: A CMU unit that performs a HIPAA covered function that is a healthcare provider but does not conduct HIPAA covered electronic transactions, or use another entity to do so, may, but is not required to be included in the CMU Hybrid Entity designation.
+5. Hybrid: Other Units: A CMU unit that performs a HIPAA covered function that is a healthcare provider but does not conduct HIPAA covered electronic transactions, or use another entity to do so, may, but is not required to be included in the CMU Hybrid Entity designation.
 If CMU determines that it will designate such units as a part of the CMU Hybrid Entity, those units will be required to adhere to CMU HIPAA policies and HIPAA regulations.

-7.0 Non-Hybrid Units: When the use and disclosure of IIHI is carried out by CMU in its capacity as an employer or an educational institution, and not in the role of a self-insured health plan or a health care provider, the information is not PHI and those functions are not subject to the HIPAA regulations.
+7. Non-Hybrid Units: When the use and disclosure of IIHI is carried out by CMU in its capacity as an employer or an educational institution, and not in the role of a self-insured health plan or a health care provider, the information is not PHI, and those functions are not subject to the HIPAA regulations.
 These units are exempt from the CMU Hybrid entity designation, but the security and confidentiality of the IIHI are protected by other state and federal law, and/or by CMU policy.

-8.0 For the purpose of Research functions:
+8. For Research functions:

-12.0 Separation Controls:
+12. Separation Controls:

-a.
-The Hybrid Entity is required to ensure that it does not disclose protected health information to any other component of the University in circumstances in which HIPAA regulations would prohibit such disclosure if the health care component and the other component were separate and distinct legal entities.
+1. The Hybrid Entity is required to ensure that it does not disclose protected health information to any other component of the University in circumstances in which HIPAA regulations would prohibit such disclosure if the health care component and the other component were separate and distinct legal entities.

-b.
-CMU workforce members who provide business services to both the CMU Health Care Components and CMU Health Plans cannot use or disclose PHI between those entities unless it is allowed in HIPAA regulations.
+2. CMU workforce members who provide business services to both the CMU Health Care Components and CMU Health Plans cannot use or disclose PHI between those entities unless it is allowed in HIPAA regulations.

-Central Michigan University reserves the right to make exceptions to, modify or eliminate this policy and or its content.
-This document supersedes all previous policies, procedures or guidelines relative to this subject.
+Central Michigan University reserves the right to make exceptions to modify or eliminate this policy and or its content.
+This document supersedes all previous policies, procedures or guidelines related to this subject.